What is STEM and why did it become STEAM?

 John: Yeah, indeed.
 And from that, almost anything you teach, whether it's religion to maths or to English, you can always draw on something that occurred to you in the years leading up to it.
 So it has been a real advantage, I think, for someone who is a teacher and has that life experience and work experience in different industries.

 Peter: Well, that's an interesting thing, just the idea.
 Is there any value do you think of teachers, rather than going to school, going to university, becoming a teacher like that in that sequence, having some sort of a mandatory period out in the world doing other things?
-I mean, that'd be pretty hard to organize, I'm sure.
+I mean, that'd be pretty hard to organise, I'm sure.
 But, yeah.

 John: Yeah.
 Well see, I didn't know exactly what I wanted to do the whole time.
 You know, I felt a little bit lost.
 Particularly with year 10, 11, and 12.
 Although I wanted it to be a pilot, I thought, what if I didn't get in?
 So I felt a lot of pressure.
 I remember feeling a lot of pressure year 12 to absolutely know for sure what it was I wanted it to do and perhaps what my backup strategy was.
 That could easily derail a lot of students in year 12.